krzychb/toit-samples/climate-tft/README.md

 ### Monitor Jaguar

-It is a good idea to have an access to log reported by Jaguar.
-In previously opened terminal window run:
+It is a good idea to have access to the log reported by Jaguar.
+In the previously opened terminal window run:

 ```
 jag monitor --port [port-to-monitor]
 ```

 Instead of `[port-to-monitor]` enter the port name used previously to flash Jaguar.
-Log of successfully executed command will look like follows:
+The log of successfully executed commands will look like follows:

 ```
 PS C:\Users\krzys\toit\climate-tft> jag monitor --port COM8